Documentation for Administrators

 14. From the Import data pop-up window, you can review data again and select the sections you'd like to Import; this is useful if there's a section you didn't previously import.
 For example, the student's Middle Name and Immunizations where not imported originally.

-Responding to Incoming Focus Student Transfer Requests
+Expand or collapse content Responding to Incoming Focus Student Transfer Requests

 When another Focus district submits a request for one of your students, your district will receive an incoming transfer request.
 These requests must be reviewed and approved before any data can be shared.
 This section walks through how to access, review, and respond to incoming requests.

-1a.
-Click the # student transfer request(s) Portal Alert.
+1. Option 1: Click the # student transfer request(s) Portal Alert.

 Portal

-1b.
-In the Students menu, click Focus Transfers.
+1. Option 2: In the Students menu, click Focus Transfers.

 Focus Transfers